Post 9/11 G.I. Bill

 The “Post 9/11 G.I.
 Bill” is one of the student aid programs for military service members.
 This program provides significant new educational benefits for service members on active duty and after active duty.
 Military service members who have served an aggregate of at least 90 days on active duty in the Armed Forces are eligible.
 The benefit amounts vary depending on the amount of service.
 Those who serve for 36 months are eligible for 100% of benefits.

 Service must have occurred on or after September 11, 2001.
 Service members who are serving on active duty are eligible as well as those who completed their service or were discharged or released.
 Only certain types of discharges and releases qualify, including honorable discharges or discharges or releases for certain medical conditions or hardships.
 Those still on active duty may be better served using the existing benefits.
 You should check with the Department of Veterans Affairs for more information.
+The V.A. also has a G.I.
+Bill feedback system if you have questions or concerns.

 In order to qualify, students must be pursuing an approved program of education as defined in the law.
 Benefit amounts are equal to the charges for the program of education, except that the amount may not exceed the maximum amount charged for in-state undergraduate students in the state where the student is enrolled.
 Students may receive money not only for tuition, but in many cases for housing, books and supplies, and possibly even a relocation payment.
 In certain situations, this benefit may be transferred to the service member’s spouse and one or more children.